I. What does informed consent mean in the human subject research context?

 - a process with consent documented by having the appropriate person sign a written IRB approved consent document, or

-- an oral consent process that has been approved by the IRB.
+- a process involving a waiver of documentation of consent that has been approved by the IRB.

 B. Process for Obtaining Informed Consent Documentation